FlyOrBoom/QuintessentialQuackbotsWithQuestionableQueryingQualifications/qlassroom/readme.md

 `email pattern` | regular expression | Pattern to map emails onto embeds `email query` | Gmail query | What query to send to Gmail `refresh interval` | number | How many seconds between each check of Gmail

+If you accidentally messed up `records.yaml`, delete the file.
+Qlassroom will automatically create a new one.